Updated on: 3/6/2019

 As previously stated, these accidents – particularly when a vulnerable motorcycle is involved – often cause serious injuries or death.
 Victims may be able to receive compensation for medical bills, missed work, lost future earnings, as well as other damages, by filing a civil claim against the drunk driver.

-Hiring a personal injury attorney that specializes in representing drunk driving victims is a wise move.
+Hiring a personal injury attorney that specializes in representing injured victims of drunk driving accidents is a wise move.
 Navigating these complex incidents can be stressful, and an experienced attorney can fight for compensation while you and your family recovers.

 Contact Attorney Chris Davis and the team at Davis Law Group, P.S., at (206) 727-4000 or use the form on this page to schedule your free legal consultation.